SekaiCTF 2024 challenges

 6. Craft an exploit script and run it on a challenge machine.

-First, we download the Dockerfile and app.py from the following URLs:
+First, I download the Dockerfile and app.py from the following URLs:

-The application is quite simple and just serves any file that the user requests:
+The app just serves any file that the user requests:

 from starlette.applications import Starlette